 Each CSS User shall ensure that it carries out assessments that are designed to identify any vulnerability of its Systems prior to accessing any testing services using such Systems and on at least an annual basis.

-Where a CSS User detects a material vulnerability in its Systems, the CSS User shall take reasonable steps to ensure that the cause of the vulnerability is rectified, or the potential impact of the vulnerability is mitigated, as soon as is reasonably practicable.
+Where a CSS User detects a material vulnerability that impacts the Systems that are part of the Switching process, the CSS User shall take reasonable steps to ensure that the cause of the vulnerability is rectified, or the potential impact of the vulnerability is mitigated, as soon as is reasonably practicable.
 The CSS User shall also promptly notify the Code Manager and the Switching Operator, of the steps being taken to rectify its cause or mitigate its potential impact on CSS Systems and the timescales for rectification.

 CSS Users shall comply with ongoing assurance requirements in accordance with the Qualification and Maintenance Schedule.